CheAhMeD/MusicStation/README.md

 ## Usage/Examples

-MusicStation is voice controlled only...
+MusicStation is voice mostly controlled only...
+Unless the Volumio UI is enabled then you can control the player as normal

     1. Say the wake word 'Jarvis'
-    2. Ask anything from Jarvis...
+    2. Ask specific command (from list below)... or ask Jarvis anything (Response from OpenAi)

+TODO: Add command list in here

 ## Authors